lreis2415/SEIMS/doc/en/get_started/run_model.md

 ```

 ## file.out
 The `file.out` file is designed to define the outputs of a SEIMS-based watershed model.
-The format follows the plain text format described in Section 2:2.1.2.
+The format follows the plain text format described in [here](@ref dataprep_basic_plaintest).
 Each line is corresponding to one output variable.
 The available fields of each line are listed in Table 1.

 Table 1 Available fields of `file.out` configuration file